nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 of the expression language are these two boundary terms.
 A dyn expression embeds a dynamically typed expression in statically typed code, and a stat expression embeds a statically-typed expression in dynamically-typed code.
+The type system reasons about boundaries in a straightforward way.

 In this model we can write well-typed programs that mix typed and untyped code, like this, or with more readable syntax like this.
 On the left we have